Building a Commercial Space

 • You are the first tenant in a space

-• A health review is required: restaurants, daycares, pools, personal services (such as hair salons, massage centers, tattoo parlours, nail salons)
+• A health review is required: restaurants, daycares, pools, personal services (e.g., hair salons, massage centers, tattoo parlours, nail salons)

 • There is a change to the occupant load